Skip to content

 Accrual and Payment of PTO

 Accruals are based upon paid hours of up to 2,080 hours (40 hours per week) per year, excluding overtime.
 If you work fewer than 40 hours per week, but at least XX hours per week, you will earn prorated PTO hours.
-Time in service with [the company] will determine the rate you accrue PTO.
+Time in service with [the company] will determine the rate at which you accrue PTO.
 You will not accrue PTO on unpaid leaves of absence.
 You are eligible for the next level of accrual on the first day of the pay period of your employment anniversary according to the table below.

 Years of Service Accrual Rate per